tshenolo/OpenSourceJumpstart/README.md

 For additional resources on open source contribution and programming, refer to our curated list of [resources](RESOURCES.md).

 ## Contact Information
-For any further questions or inquiries, feel free to reach out to us at your-email@example.com or connect with us on [Twitter](https://twitter.com/tshenolo).
+For any further questions or inquiries, feel free to reach out to us at contact@tshenolo.me or connect with us on [Twitter](https://twitter.com/tshenolo).

 ## Support
 If you found this project useful please give it a ⭐ star ⭐ at the top of the page